JuniperKernel/zmq/README.md

 Prebuilt binaries for windows (x64 and x32).

+osx64 is a prebuild holding the libzmq.a static library

-OSX and Linux are tar balls of ZeroMQ source
+Linux is the tar ball of ZeroMQ source.
+It still needs to be built